Makktu/StarDrifter-2025/README.md

 ### Wed 4 June 2025
 Adding dynamic camera zoom-in when player craft moving slowly.
 As is traditional by now... not quite working properly yet.

+### Thu 5 June 2025
+Got the camera zoom responding properly to speed changes - still got to implement smooth zooming.
+Also made player craft start already in motion and drifting toward the game world.